Delayed Cord Clamping – Why You Should Demand It

 Here are some statements from recent studies to back this claim:

 “There were no significant differences for other secondary outcome measures: plasma bilirubin levels at 24 to 48 hours, neonatal morbidity (respiratory distress, tachypnea, grunting, jaundice, seizures, sepsis, necrotizing enterocolitis), mortality (none), neonatal intensive care unit admission, length of hospital stay, disease up to 1 month of age, weight or rate of breast-feeding at 1 month, maternal postpartum blood-loss volume, and maternal hematocrit level at 24 hours postpartum.”

 “Plasma bilirubin values as well as hyperbilirubinemia rates were similar in the 3 groups, which goes along with other authors’ observations.”

-from the recent study at the University of Granada
+from the 2007 study at the University of Granada:

 “…the clamping of the umbilical cord of newborns from full-term pregnancies, two minutes after the infant is expelled from the womb, makes no difference to hematocrit or hemoglobin levels of the umbilical cord vein compared to clamping the cord within 20 seconds.
 Thus, the study shows that early clamping (which is widely performed) is not justified.”

 Further to this, Dr. Sarah Buckley’s well-researched article, A Natural Approach to the Third Stage of Labour’ states:

 “Some studies have shown an increased risk of polycythemia (more red blood cells in the blood) and jaundice when the cord is clamped later.
 Polycythemia may be beneficial, in that more red cells means more oxygen being delivered to the tissues.
 The risk that polycythemia will cause the blood to become too thick (hyperviscosity syndrome), which is often used as an argument against delayed cord clamping, seems to be negligible in healthy babies.
 (Morley 1998)